Best Night Markets to Visit in Malaysia

 Time to Spend: 1-3 hours

-Located in the core old town area of KL, this night market has evolved into some sort of tourist trap.
+This night market has evolved into a tourist trap in the core old town area of KL.
 Heaps of knockoff items sold by foreigners who speak multiple languages are a sight to see and experience.

-Located in the core old town area of KL, this night market has evolved into some sort of tourist trap.
+This night market has evolved into a tourist trap in the core old town area of KL.
 Heaps of knockoff items sold by foreigners who speak multiple languages are a sight to see and experience.

-Petaling Street is open throughout the day but comes to life at night when vendors push in their stalls to fill up the center of the road.
-This results in two walkways till the main intersection where more stalls branch out in all directions.
+Petaling Street is open throughout the day but comes to life at night when vendors push in their stalls to fill up the centre of the road.
+This results in two walkways to the main intersection, where more stalls branch out in all directions.

-Tourist restaurants and local hawkers are found at one of the main lanes here too.
+Tourist restaurants and local hawkers are also found on one of the main lanes here.
 Cold Beer and Pineapple Fried Rice?
 Yups, it's all here.

-Tourist restaurants and local hawkers are found at one of the main lanes here too.
+Tourist restaurants and local hawkers are also found on one of the main lanes here.
 Cold Beer and Pineapple Fried Rice?
 Yups, it's all here.

 Petaling Street